-Mobile phones are considered the most distraction of our friends and us when we are pedestrians on the public roads.
-As a consequence, in 3rd course, we investigated the statistics of pedestrians hit by mobile distractions.
-Then we decided that would be a good aim to inform people of the risks of using mobiles in this context.
+Mobile phones are considered the biggest distraction for our friends and ourselves when we are pedestrians on public roads.
+As a consequence, in 3rd course, we investigated the statistics of pedestrians hit because of mobile phones distractions.
+Then we decided that would be a good aim to inform people of the risks of using mobile phones in this context.
 In addition, it would be a good reason to participate in the European Day Without a Road Death.
 This participation has been the starting point of this project, our third participation in your ideas your initiatives.

-After trying to make pedestrians aware of the risk of mobile phone use, we also decided to study some of the consequences of drivers' distractions due to the mobile.
+After trying to make pedestrians aware of the risk of mobile phone use, we also decided to study some of the consequences of drivers' distractions due to the use of mobile phones.
 Sometimes our parents, older brothers and friends take a quick look at the screen while driving.

 In Physics and Chemistry of 4th ESO we studied what is the safety distance, why it is not respected and what happens when drivers do not respect it.
 The distractions in the highway because of using mobile do that the reaction time increases and, as a consequence, the safety distance to avoid an accident will rise too.